-Mont-Tremblant Tonik Pass Refund Class Action
+Station Mont Tremblant Tonik Pass Refund Class Action

 Quebec Superior Court file #:

-Mont-Tremblant Ski Resort and Alterra Mountain Company (the “Defendants”) sell a ski pass called the “Tonik Pass” for $499 plus taxes (price varies depending on the age category).
-The Applicant and Class members all purchased the 2019-2020 version of the Tonik Pass, which the Defendants advertised and sold as including “113 fixed days on the snow”.
+Mont-Tremblant Ski Resort and Alterra Mountain Company (the “Defendants”) sold a ski pass called the “Tonik Pass” for $499 plus taxes (price varies depending on the age category).
+The Plaintiff and Class members all purchased the 2019-2020 version of the Tonik Pass, which the Defendants advertised and sold as including “113 fixed days on the snow”.
 The Defendants further provided Class members with the 2019-2020 calendar actually showing 119 “fixed days”.
 On March 14, 2020, Alterra Mountain Company issued a bilingual (English and French) statement on its website in which in stated that all of its mountains (including Mont-Tremblant) would close effective March 15, 2020 due to the health situation and that they would provide refunds to their customers.
-However, the Defendants have refused to refund Tonik Pass holders for the 27 “fixed days” remaining on the Tonik Pass 2019-2020 Calendar, which the Class members paid for, but were unable to use.
-The Defendants have also refused to refund Class members for the unused portion of the “Tonik Forfait de privilèges” add-on that they pre-paid for.
-This class action seeks restitution in the form of a reimbursement of the 27 “fixed” ski days paid for by Class members.
+However, the Defendants initially refused to refund Tonik Pass holders for the 27 “fixed days” remaining on the Tonik Pass 2019-2020 Calendar, which the Class members paid for, but were unable to use.
+The parties have settled this class action without any admission of wrongdoing or fault.
+A copy of the settlement is accessible below.

 All consumers who purchased a 2019-2020 “Tonik” ski pass for Mont-Tremblant, including persons who also purchased the “Privilege Bundle” / “Tonik Forfait de privilèges” add-on.